Orphans of the Storm

-Like his earlier films, Griffith used historical events to comment on contemporary events, in this case the French Revolution to warn about the rise of Bolshevism.
-The film is about class conflict and a plea for inter-class understanding and against destructive hatred.
+Griffith used historical events to comment on contemporary events, in this case the French Revolution to warn about the rise of Bolshevism.
+The film is about class conflict and a polemic for "inter-class understanding" and against "destructive hatred".
 At one point, in front of the Committee of Public Safety, a main character pleads, "Yes I am an aristocrat, but a friend of the people."

 The film is based on the 1874 French play Les Deux Orphelines by Adolphe d'Ennery and Eugène Cormon.